-For the protection of those involved, the Clerk to the Corporation will maintain a register of gifts and hospitality received where the value is in excess of £100.
-Members of staff in receipt of such gifts or hospitality are obliged to notify the Clerk promptly.
+For the protection of those involved, the Head of Governance will maintain a register of gifts and hospitality received where the value is in excess of £100.
+Members of staff in receipt of such gifts or hospitality are obliged to notify them promptly.
 Should a member of staff be offered a gift or hospitality in excess of £100 and do not accept it, this should also be recorded on the register.